 - Table 4 Activities of travel agencies, tourist offices and tour operators.
 Main figures, by number of people employed and industry group.
 Enterprises.
 2007

-The statistics is published with Business activities, structural business statistics.
+The statistics is now published as Business statistics.